 Postdoctoral research position at USC in human medical population genetics

-The position is available for 2 years, renewable annually contingent on successful progress and available funding.
-Extension beyond the 2nd year also possible.
-Remote working is expected initially during COVID, and negotiable afterwards when the condition is safe to return to work.
-Salary will be competitive.
+Funding is available for at least 2 years.
+Position is renewable annually after 2 years contingent upon satisfactory progress.
+Due to the pandemic, some level of working from home is negotiable.
+Salary will be competitive, starting at above the current NIH postdoctoral scale (greater than $67K per year), commensurate with experience and expertise.
 The University of Southern California offers a competitive benefits package including medical, dental, vision, life insurance, accidental death and dismemberment insurance, and short and long term disability insurance.

 USC is the leading private research university in Los Angeles—a global center for arts, technology and international business.
 With more than 47,500 students, we are located primarily in Los Angeles but also in various US and global satellite locations.
 As the largest private employer in Los Angeles, responsible for $8 billion annually in economic activity in the region, we offer the opportunity to work in a dynamic and diverse environment, in careers that span a broad spectrum of talents and skills across a variety of academic and professional schools and administrative units.
 As a USC employee and member of the Trojan Family—the faculty, staff, students, and alumni who make USC a great place to work—you will enjoy excellent benefits, including a variety of well-being programs designed to help individuals achieve work-life balance.